Daleho Irandust: BK Häcken

-Born and raised in Gothenburg, Daleho Irandust won the Gothia Cup in 2016 with the under-19 side of BK Häcken.
+Irandust won the Gothia Cup in 2016 with the under-19 side of BK Häcken.
 Irandust made his debut for the senior side of Häcken with a goal and two assists on 24 August 2016 against Växjö in the 2016–17 Svenska Cupen.
 He made his Allsvenskan debut for Häcken on 9 April 2017 against Djurgården.
 He scored his first Allsvenskan goal for the club on 5 May 2017 against Sirius, before scoring his second a week later in a 1–0 win at Kalmar.
 He was nominated for the newcomer of the year award at the end of the 2017 Allsvenskan season with two goals and five assists.

 Irandust scored a free kick against Norrby after opening the scoring against Värnamo in the 2017–18 Svenska Cupen.
 He scored his first goal of the 2018 Allsvenskan season on 7 July 2018 against GIF Sundsvall.
 He made his UEFA debut in the following match with a goal and an assist on 12 July in the 2018–19 UEFA Europa League.
 He scored another goal in the next round of the Europa League for a 1–1 draw against German Bundesliga side RB Leipzig.

 Irandust scored his first goal of the 2019 Allsvenskan season in their opening match against Malmö FF and provided an assist to Alexander Faltsetas in the Swedish Cup final to qualify Häcken for the 2019–20 UEFA Europa League.

 He scored his first goal of the 2020 Allsvenskan season in their opening match against Falkenberg before scoring from his own half a week later against IK Sirius.
 His first goal of the 2021 Allsvenskan season was scored on 18 July 2021 for a 1–0 win against IFK Norrköping at the Nya Parken.